La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 je'u
 : interjection: truly

-As you can see **je'u** is not his words.
-It's your attitude to the relation.
-If you want to quote "**je'u mi jinga**" use quotation marks getting:
+As you can see, **je'u** is not part of his words.
+It represents your attitude toward the relation.
+If you want to quote "**je'u mi jinga**", use quotation marks like this:

 > **lu je'u mi jinga li'u se cusku ra**
 > _"Truly, I won", he said._

-See the difference between the two examples?
+Notice the difference between the two examples?

-Several common verbs related to talking:
+Here are several common verbs related to talking:

 > **ra pu retsku lu do klama ma li'u**
-> _She asked "Where do you go?"_
+> _She asked, "Where do you go?"_

 <!-- -->

 > **mi pu spusku lu mi klama le zdani li'u**
-> _I replied "I am going home."_
+> _I replied, "I am going home."_

 <!-- -->

 > **mi pu spuda le se retsku be ra le ka spusku lu mi klama le zdani li'u**
-> _I replied to her question by saying in reply "I am going home."_
+> _I replied to her question by saying, "I am going home."_

 spuda
 : $x_1$ replies to $x_2$ by doing $x_3$ (property of $x_1$)